 Marigold Orzo with Roasted Tomatoes

-Sometimes you’re just in the mood for a bowl of pasta, a.k.a., comfort food for one.
-Even though it’s 90° right now, this recipe still works, as it highlights four ingredients that come straight from the garden: marigold blossoms, sage leaves, tomatoes, and shallots.
+This recipe highlights four ingredients that come straight from the garden: marigold blossoms, sage leaves, tomatoes, and shallots.
 It’s rich and savory, with the butter and salt mellowing everything out.
-The marigold add visual warmth, too.
+The marigold add visual warmth to the pasta, too.

-I suspect it’ll be even better once there’s a chill in the air.
+I developed this recipe during the last heat wave, but suspect it’ll be even better once there’s a chill in the air.

 Time: 30 minutes